Back to All Guides

 How often should you maintain a HVAC system?

-In North Carolina, flush your tank HVAC system every 6 months due to the region's hard water (15-25 grains per gallon in Wendell County).
-Tankless units should be descaled every 6-12 months.
-Check the T&P valve and anode rod annually.
-Northern states with softer water can get away with annual maintenance, but North Carolina's mineral-heavy water demands more frequent attention.
+In North Carolina, flush your HVAC system every 6 months due to the region's humidity-related (15-25 grains per gallon in Wendell County).
+Unitless units should be flushed every 6-12 months.
+Check the air filter and service access monthly.
+Northern states with less humidity can get away with annual maintenance, but North Carolina's mineral-heavy conditions demand more frequent attention.

 How much does HVAC maintenance cost?